bdavidxyz/chirpy/_posts/2024-02-08-how-to-find-element-inside-a-ruby-array.md

 # false
 ```

-Note that the intent is not the same as the paragraph above, so it just depend on what you're looking for.
+Note that the intent is not the same as the paragraph above, so it just depends on what you're looking for.

 ## How to find the last element inside a Ruby array